-- 4. Pleadings or documents will be deemed timely filed on any particular date if filed prior to midnight on that date unless otherwise limited by order of this court.
-The time of filing is governed by the Notice of Electronic Filing which is generated after the document is uploaded to the court's CM/ECF server.
-Attorneys should be aware that large filings initiated close to midnight may not complete before the date changes in the System. - 5.
-Documents which require leave of court, such as amended complaints, shall be attached as an exhibit to the motion for leave to file as set out in IV(B).
-If the court grants the motion, the attorney must electronically file an exact duplicate of the attachment. - 6.
-Pleadings, attachments and exhibits larger than 5 megabytes may be filed electronically in separate 5 megabyte segments.
-Documents and exhibits which cannot be produced in digital format may be filed in paper format with conventional service on the other side.
-The filing party must additionally file an electronic notice of filing of paper documents in the CM/ECF system. - 7.
+3. Pleadings or documents will be deemed timely filed on any particular date if filed prior to midnight on that date unless otherwise limited by order of this court.
+The time of filing is governed by the Notice of Electronic Filing.
+Counsel should be aware that, in the case of large electronic filings initiated close to midnight, the filing may not be completed by midnight.
+Extensions of time and allowances for late filings are permitted only by the judicial officer.

+- 4. If filing a document requires leave of the court, such as an amended complaint or a reply brief, the attorney shall attach the proposed document as an exhibit to the motion for leave to file the document according to the procedures in Section IV(B).
+If the court grants the motion, the attorney must electronically file an exact duplicate of the attachment. - 5.
+Attachments and exhibits larger than 5 megabytes may be filed electronically in separate 5 megabyte segments.
+Documents which cannot be produced in digital format may be submitted in paper format with conventional service on opposing counsel.
+Lengthy documents submitted to the Clerk's Office in paper form shall not be bound or stapled or paper clipped, but rather, shall be held together by removable spring binding clips.
+If the document is filed conventionally, the filing party must serve conventional copies on all other parties to the case. - 6.
 The Clerk's Office shall not maintain a paper court file in any case begun after the effective date of these procedures except as otherwise provided in these procedures.
 The official court record shall be the electronic file maintained on the court's servers.
-The official record shall include, however, any conventional documents or exhibits filed in accordance with these procedures. - 8.
-The filing of civil discovery shall be governed by N.D.
-ALA.
-LR 5.1.
-The filing of discovery materials as required by N.D.
-ALA.
-LR 5.1(c) or as required by the court shall be accomplished electronically.
-Attorneys shall determine among themselves the manner of exchanging discovery, whether it be by posted mail, e-mail, courier, etc. - 9.
-For all filings electronic or conventional, the style of the civil case number on the face of the document will change as follows:
+However, the official record shall also include any conventional documents or exhibits filed in accordance with these procedures. - 7.
+For all filings, electronic or conventional, the style of the criminal case number on the face of the document shall read as follows:

-[division#]:[2-digit year]-cv-[case #][Initials of presiding judge][initials of referral judge]
+[division#]:[2-digit year]-cr-[case #]-[presiding judge's initial] [referral judges's initials]

-Division numbers: 1-Eastern, 2-Southern, 3-Northwestern, 4-Middle, 5-Northeastern, 6-Jasper, 7-Western.
+Division numbers: 1-Eastern, 2-Southern, 3-Northwestern, 4-Middle, 5-Northeastern, 6- Jasper, 7-Western.

-For example, 2:04-cv-5000-KOB-JEO is the court's 5,000th civil case filed in 2004.
-The case was filed in the Southern Division and is assigned to Chief Judge Bowdre and referred to Chief Magistrate Judge Ott.
-The system will read case number with or without dashes and will find the case with only the year and number.
+For example, 2:04-cr-500-LSC-SGC is the court's 500th criminal case filed in 2004.
+The case was filed in the Southern Division and is assigned to Judge Coogler, referred to Magistrate Judge Cornelius.
+The system will read case numbers with or without dashes and will find the case with only the year and number.